ansys/pysam-sysml2/doc/source/examples/download-diagrams.rst

 .. note::

-    If you have never used PySam SysML2 before, start with one of these simpler examples to understand how this library works:
+    If you have never used PySAM SysML2 before, start with one of these simpler examples to understand how this library works:

     - :ref:`Calculate bike weight<Bike_Example>`
     - :ref:`Calculate computer cost<Computer_Example>`